heya/bundler/docs/bundle.md

 I/O is a major bottleneck of web applications.
 Every request incurs penalties including:

-* DNS lookup (expensive, but ammortized after the first access).
+* DNS lookup (expensive, but amortized after the first access).
-* Establishing a connection (ammortized by HTTP/1.1 by reuse a connection).
+* Establishing a connection (amortized by HTTP/1.1 by reuse a connection).
 * Network lag for every single I/O action (especially suffered by mobile users).
 * Compression inefficiency (when similar payload compressed separately).